 - Bring a separate, small saucepan of salted water to a boil, then gently drop in the eggs.
 Cook the eggs for 9 1/2 to 10 minutes until hard-boiled.
 The yolks need to be firm.
 Remove the eggs from the heat, drain the boiling water and cover the eggs with cold water and ice to cool them down quickly.
 Once cooled, peel the eggs.

-- All the fillings need to be pea-sized diced: potatoes, carrots, sausage, eggs, and pickles.
-Having them the same size is important for taste, texture and look.
+- All the fillings need to be diced to pea-sized pieces: potatoes, carrots, sausage, eggs, and pickles.
+Having them the same size is important for taste, texture and appearance.
 Add the green scallions, fresh dill, mayonnaise and sour cream and use a spatula to fold all ingredients together.
 Season with salt to taste.

 - Make ahead instructions: when making this salad ahead of time, keep the vegetables, eggs and sausage in a separate container from the pickles, dill and green onions.
 Mix the salad only when ready to enjoy for maximum freshness.
 The salad will stand for longer if kept separately.